TXH2020/MainRepo/Projects/Python SQL/readme.md

 For NoSQL I have created a MongoDb server on colab and used an existing csv file(listings.csv) to create a database and demonstrated the document approach of the MongoDB.
 I used pymongo connector for the database connectivity.

-I also included Apache Cassandra as another example for NoSQL database.
+I also included Apache Cassandra which is not only a popular NoSQL database but a very famous distributed database as well.
+I have used cassandra-python package to establish connectivity to the database.

 I had created an Azure DB prior to the execution of the code for Cloud DB connectivity using odbc(open database connectivity) connector.
 However I had to delete the database in order to avoid expenses since Azure SQL database is not free.
 Thus the cloud database connectivity cell does not work since